9elements/firmware-action/docs/src/firmware-action/usage_github.md

 ## Build Caching

-The action can cache build artifacts between runs to speed up builds, but this feature must be explicitly enabled with the `auto-cache` input (disabled by default).
+The action can cache build artifacts between runs to speed up builds, but this feature must be explicitly enabled with the `enable-cache` input (disabled by default).

 When enabled, the cache is:
 - Keyed by the config file contents and commit SHA